Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ![load](assets/load.png)

-You receive a message indicating success:
+You receive a message indicating success.
+It appears once at least one table has been fully ingested.

 ![success](assets/success.png)